eofs/aws/README.md

 * List instances and regions for ELB and EC2 services
 * List EC2 instances for specific ELB
 * Manager your EC2 instances
-* Run Fabric tasks against all EC2 instances or for EC2 instances for specific ELB
+* Run Fabric tasks against all EC2 instances or EC2 instances of specific ELB

 **Motivation**